shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

 3. The Intel&reg; RSP Controller application (hereafter referred to as RSP Controller) is running.

-4. The H1000 sensor (with two antennas attached) is connected to the RSP Controller.
+4. The H1000 sensor (with two antennas attached to the first two antenna ports) is connected to the RSP Controller.

 5. All RFID tags are hidden.
 You can hide the tags by enclosing them in some metallic material, like a metal box or some aluminum foil.
 You can also hide the tags under a laptop or computer.
 Make sure no tags are